Professional Indemnity Insurance For Estate Agents

 - Association of Residential Managing Agents

 As well as being compulsory, those that require professional indemnity insurance often have a minimum level cover as well.
-For example, the NAEA requires a minimum limit of £100,000 for professional indemnity insurance compensation.
+For example, the NAEA requires a minimum limit of £100,000 for PI insurance compensation.
 We can take these requirements into account when acquiring your cover.

-If you’re interested in Estate Agents Insurance, please fill in the form below with your contact details and we’ll get back to you as soon as we can.
+If you’re interested in Estate Agents Professional Indemnity Insurance, please fill in the form below with your contact details and we’ll get back to you as soon as we can.